Southern two-lined salamander: Range

 The southern two-lined salamander is found in the Southeast United States except for peninsular Florida.

 Habitat

 The historic extent of the southern two-lined salamander.

 Adults use small, rocky streams or seeps in forested areas, but can also be found in and around springs.
+They generally keep to a narrow home range.
 Eggs are laid in shallow, flowing water with gravelly substrate where they are attached singly undersurfaces of submerged rocks or logs.

+Predators

+Southern two-lined salamanders are preyed upon by red salamanders (Pseudotriton ruber) and other larger salamanders.
+They are also eaten by snakes and owls.

 Conservation

 It has been noted by researchers that as the watersheds are being urbanized the capacity of streams to be habitable for southern two-lined salamander decreases.
 Although this species is not in a concerned status for conservation, it has been recommended that unbreeched buffers be created in streams to preserve the habitat for this species.